WOOD ID POSTER:

 spalted turning stock

-spalted bowls --- the unusually rich orange color on the last one is unlikely as a raw wood color; it might have been enhanced by a finishing agent or by the photography; the middle one has a void that is more clear in the enlargement.
+spalted bowls --- the unusually rich orange color on the last one is unlikely as a raw wood color; it might have been enhanced by a finishing agent or by the photography; the second one has a void that is more clear in the enlargement.
 Note how little spalting there is in the first one, but what clear black-line spalting it is.

 spalted platter